RayRuizhiLiao/mimic_cxr_edema/README.md

 - **Consensus labeling from chest radiographs.**

   [consensus_image_edema_severity.csv](https://github.com/RayRuizhiLiao/mimic_cxr_edema/blob/main/consensus_image_edema_severity.csv).
 Three senior radiology residents and one attending radiologist have labeled **141 chest radiographs**.
-They assessed the images indepdnetently, discussed and voted on the ones that they disagreed on until a consensus was reached, detailed below.
+They assessed the images independently, discussed and voted on the ones that they disagreed on until a consensus was reached, detailed below.
 This label set is the *highest-quality* among the three sets, and we recommend holding it out for testing.

   ![https://github.com/RayRuizhiLiao/mimic_cxr_edema/blob/main/figures/consensus_image_labeling.png](https://github.com/RayRuizhiLiao/mimic_cxr_edema/blob/main/figures/consensus_image_labeling.png?raw=true)